MylesBorins/curriculum_vitae/readme.md

-##Curriculum Vitae
+## Curriculum Vitae

-Current as of January 2016
+Current as of July 2017

 Adapted from the moderncv default template